balamuru/product-rules/README.md

 # product-rules

+## High level requirement
+To implement a simple rules based scoring system for products.
+Detailed requirements available [here](docs/requirements.docx)

+## API Docs
+API Documentation can be generated via `mvn javadoc:javadoc` and by default is generated in the folder [docs/api](docs/api)

 ## Binary Release
 A pre-built release has been added to this repository [here](release/).
 Source build follow later in the document.

-To execute the demo , download the binary and type: `java -jar  product-rules-0.0.1-SNAPSHOT.jar`
+To execute the demo, download the binary and type: `java -jar  product-rules-0.0.1-SNAPSHOT.jar` to execute

-## High level requirement
-To implement a simple rules based scoring system for products.
-Detailed requirements available [here](docs/requirements.docx)
+## Design Decisions / Choices
+* Rules framework vs DIY naive matching - I chose a DIY approach as I figured the objective of the exercise was to evaluate my software dev skills rather than my Rules framework expertise
+* Microservice approach vs all-in one application - It was requested that this PoC be self contained executable so I chose a curated demo application powered by Spring Boot
+* I chose a sparse code approach.
+Each class doesn't do very much but conforms to a simple minimal API/interface.
+Therefore, it is possible to implement different behavior via alternate implementations
+* APIs call each other directly in an SOA-ish manner to keep things simple.
+If this were to be designed for scalability
+  * The API would be decoupled via a messaging broker - using a choregraphed saga pattern ("no central management service")
+  * A NoSQL DB would be used to back the product and rule stores
+  * We could leverage `parallelStream()` to parallelize certain comparison operations
+  *
+## Alternate Implementation Possibilities
+* Rule Engine based Implementation - This is what would most commonly be used if this was to be a production grade project
+* Graph DB (Neo4J).
+The attributes and products could be loaded from a datastore into a Graph DB with Product and Attributes modelled as nodes and the associations as edges.
+Queries be written to determine the matches, although scoring / weighting might be rickier

 ## Design Tasks
 ### Draw a rough UML diagram showing the classes for the objects described above, and in particular rules and conditions.
 See the sample UML for product below.